Why Every Workplace Needs an Emergency Action Plan (EAP)

 Let’s look at a few real scenarios where an EAP made a difference:

 - Healthcare Facility: Thanks to its EAP, a hospital in Texas successfully relocated patients from one wing to another during a storm warning, minimizing risk and ensuring continuous care.
+Incorporating journey management for staff movements helped ensure everyone was accounted for and resources were coordinated efficiently.

 How to Develop an Effective Emergency Action Plan